schambon/SimRunner/README.md

 - `statuses` is an inline list of BSON values - this shows strings and documents, but it could be anything that is expressible in Extended JSON
 - `characters` is a JSON file read from disk.
 The file __must__ contain a single document with an array field called `data` that contains the dictionary (similar to inline dictionaries)
 - `locations` is a plain text file, a dictionary entry per line (only strings, no other or mixed types)

+Dictionaries can be used in templates:
+- either directly (pick a word in the dict),
+- or by concatenating multiple entries of a dictionary.
+This is useful to create variable-length text based out of real words, rather than Lorem Ipsum.
+Most UNIX/Linux systems (including macOS) have a dictionary for spell checking at /usr/share/dict/words, that can be read directly by SimRunner to make a (nonsensical) text that you can query from, for example using Atlas Search.

 ### Create Options